tymaestro/The-Sweat-Life/README.md

 ## Libraries, Frameworks, and Programs Used

-Django
+Django.

-Github was used for version control to store commit history
+Github was used for version control to store commit history.

-Heroku was used to deploy our final project
+Heroku was used to deploy our final project.

+Balsamiq was used for wireframes.

+FontAwesome for social media icons in footer.

 ## Testing

 ### Validator Testing

-Python: No errors were returned when passing through the official Pep8 linter.
+Python: No errors were returned when passing through the official [Pep8](http://pep8online.com/) linter.

+HTML: No errors were returned when passing through the official [W3C](https://validator.w3.org/) validator.

+CSS: No errors were returned when passing through the official [Jigsaw](https://jigsaw.w3.org/css-validator/) validator.

 <hr>